ghxlam/maintenance-entries-android/README.md

 ## Notes

 I am getting the hang of Kotlin programming and don't have to use chatGPT that often anymore.
 It still helps when developing code but I am glad I am able to get way more done solo now.
+Also, i didn't realize that adding a new data type to my model while there were still entries would crash my project and hardlock it pretty much, i had to clear the data on the emulator to continue developing.

 ## License